Understanding Washington's COVID-19 Guidelines (and what they mean for your wedding)

 COVID-19 guidelines are constantly changing, but when it comes to how those affect your wedding, you can count on us to break those down for you.

-In this blog, we simplify how Washington State’s Roadmap to Recovery impacts your wedding and we’ll add updates when wedding COVID-19 requirements change.
+In this blog, we simplify how Washington State’s COVID-19 guidelines impact your wedding and we’ll add updates when wedding COVID-19 requirements change.
 Be sure to check back to this page from time to time!

 Our Advice for Wedding Planning with COVID-19 :